Amber Bowman

-Amber Bowman (born January 28, 1985) is a female firefighter who has captured the world championships at the World Firefighter Challenge in 2012 and 2013.
-Of note, she captured gold in all four disciplines of the event: female individual, female tandem, coed tandem and relay events.
-Such an accomplishment makes her the first female to have won the gold in all four categories and the first competitor (male or female) to have won consecutive golds in all four categories.
+Amber Bowman (born January 28, 1985) is a Canadian firefighter and ice hockey player who has captured the world championships at the World Firefighter Challenge in 2012 and 2013.
+She captured gold in all four disciplines of the event: female individual, female tandem, coed tandem and relay events; it makes her the first female to have won the gold in all four categories and the first competitor (male or female) to have won consecutive golds in all four categories.
 As a rookie at the 2011 FireFit championships, she won world championships in the female individual and female tandem (with her tandem partner Jacqueline Rasenberg) combat challenges.
 This was the first time in the history of the competition that a female rookie won a world championship.

 Athletic career

 Hockey

 In minor hockey, Bowman was a member of the Aurora Panthers squad that won an International Silver Stick competition in 2001.
 For the 2002-03 season, she was a member of the Beatrice Jr. Aeros.